 See separate article Missed Contraceptive Pills for further information.

 - Advise that the leaflet in the packet contains specific recommendations, but that missing one pill, at any time, does not compromise contraception.

-- If vomiting occurs within two hours of taking the COCP then another should be taken as soon as possible.
+- A woman who vomits within two hours of taking a pill should ideally take another one as soon as possible.

 The patient should be informed that avoidance of bleeding can be managed by extended or continuous administration of the COCP:

 - It has become popular for the treatment of endometriosis, dysmenorrhoea and menstrual-associated symptoms.

 - Women may be given the option of "tricycling" packets of pills to avoid menstrual periods, for reasons of personal choice.

 - Women are likely to report less and lighter bleeding with reduced menstrual pain and bloating.